Torticollis: Trochlear torticollis

-Torticollis can caused by damage to the trochlear nerve (fourth cranial nerve), which supplies the superior oblique muscle of the eye.
+Torticollis can be caused by damage to the trochlear nerve (fourth cranial nerve), which supplies the superior oblique muscle of the eye.
 The superior oblique muscle is involved in depression, abduction, and intorsion of the eye.
 When the trochlear nerve is damaged, the eye is extorted because the superior oblique is not functioning.
 The affected person will have vision problems unless they turn their head away from the side that is affected, causing intorsion of the eye and balancing out the extorsion of the eye.
 This can be diagnosed by the Bielschowsky test, also called the head-tilt test, where the head is turned to the affected side.
 A positive test occurs when the affected eye elevates, seeming to float up.

 Anatomy

+The main job of the sternocleidomastoid muscle is to help move the head and neck by turning the head to one side and bending the neck forward.
+The sternocleidomastoid muscle gets its blood from different arteries in the neck, which bring oxygen and nutrients to keep the muscle healthy.
+Torticollis can happen when there are issues with the sternocleidomastoid muscle, like if it's too short, causing the head and neck to be in an odd position.
+Torticollis can also be caused by problems with bones, muscles, or the spine in the neck, leading to difficulty moving the head and neck normally.
+Knowing about the sternocleidomastoid muscle and how it works is crucial for doctors to diagnose and treat torticollis correctly, so they can find and fix the problem causing it.
+Differences in how the sternocleidomastoid muscle is supplied with blood or nerves can affect how torticollis develops or how well treatments work, so it's important for doctors to consider these variations when planning treatment.
+Having a good understanding of the neck's anatomy helps doctors accurately diagnose torticollis and choose the best treatments to help patients feel better.

+The sternocleidomastoid muscle gets signals from nerves in the neck and head to contract and move properly.
 The underlying anatomical distortion causing torticollis is a shortened sternocleidomastoid muscle.
 This is the muscle of the neck that originates at the sternum and clavicle and inserts on the mastoid process of the temporal bone on the same side.
 There are two sternocleidomastoid muscles in the human body and when they both contract, the neck is flexed.
 The main blood supply for these muscles come from the occipital artery, superior thyroid artery, transverse scapular artery and transverse cervical artery.
 The main innervation to these muscles is from cranial nerve XI (the accessory nerve) but the second, third and fourth cervical nerves are also involved.
 Pathologies in these blood and nerve supplies can lead to torticollis.